Eye Cancer: Intraocular Melanoma

 What is intraocular melanoma?

 Melanoma is a serious kind of skin cancer.
 This cancer starts in cells called melanocytes.
-These cells produce the pigment that colors your skin.
+These cells make the pigment that colors your skin.
 You also have melanocytes in your eyes.
-When these cells become cancer, it’s called intraocular melanoma.
+When these cells become cancer, it’s called intraocular melanoma (also called uveal melanoma).
 It’s not as common as skin melanoma, but it can be just as serious.

 Intraocular melanoma is rare.
 But it is the most common type of cancer that starts in the eye in adults.
-In most cases, it starts in a layer of the eye called the choroid.
+In most cases, it starts in the middle layer of the eye called the uvea.
+The most common part of the uvea affected is the choroid.
 This thin, pigmented layer of blood vessels brings oxygen and nutrients to the eye.
+Other parts of the uvea can also be affected.
+These include the ciliary body and the iris (the colored part of the eye).

 What causes intraocular melanoma?

 Experts aren’t exactly sure what causes intraocular melanoma.
 It occurs when cells in the body change and grow out of control.
 These abnormal cells may grow to form a lump or mass called a tumor.
-If they are in the body long enough, these abnormal cells can grow into nearby areas.
+These abnormal cells can grow into nearby areas if they are in the body long enough.
 Or they can spread to other parts of the body (metastasis).

 Who is at risk for intraocular melanoma?